 Basement: A story partly below finished grade, but having at least one half of its height measured from floor to ceiling, but not less than four feet (4’), above average finished grade.
 A basement is counted as one story in determining the height of a building in stories.
 See “Cellar”.

-Bed and Breakfast Inn: A dwelling that is owner-occupied and used incidentally to provide accommodation to transient lodgers.
+Bed and Breakfast Inn: A dwelling that is owner-occupied and used incidentally to provide accommodation to transient lodgers; also provides breakfast.

 [RF: some require “providing food service for patrons” in this definition as a requirement to distinguish between this use and an normal STR use, and require enhanced review due to the food service component.]